-We are required to determine the relative importance of each of the best execution factors set out above taking into account the following general criteria:
+Morgan Stanley is required to determine the relative importance of each of the best execution factors set out above, taking into account the following general criteria:

-- your characteristics - the characteristics and nature of your order, including any specific instructions received; - the characteristics of the Financial Instruments that are the subject of your order; and whether the order involves a securities financing transaction; - the characteristics of the execution venues to which your order can be directed.
+- your characteristics (including whether you have been classified as Retail or Professional); - the characteristics and nature of your order, including any specific instructions received; - the characteristics of the Financial Instruments that are the subject of your order; and whether the order involves a securities financing transaction; - the characteristics of the execution venues to which your order can be directed.

 For Professional Clients, how these best execution factors are typically ranked is set out in more detail below.
-However, we may from time to time agree with you that a different ranking for the execution factors will apply.
-In certain circumstances, for some client orders, Financial Instruments or markets, we, in our discretion, may determine that other factors may be more important in seeking to achieve the best possible execution result in accordance with our order execution policy.
+However, Morgan Stanley may, from time to time, agree with you that a different ranking for the execution factors will apply.
+In certain circumstances, for some client orders, Financial Instruments or markets, Morgan Stanley, in its discretion, may determine that other factors may be more important in seeking to achieve the best possible execution result in accordance with our order execution policy.
+For Retail Clients or Consumers, price, costs and expenses must always be the primary execution factors.